whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

-# High/Low Quality Webpage Characteristics
+# Example High/Low Quality Webpage Characteristics

+The examples listed below are pulled **only** from what we could find within Google's [Search Quality Rater Guidelines](/qrg/general-guidelines-overview/), meaning this list of high and low quality webpage characteristics is not exhaustive.
+There are other characteristics we can infer through experience, but we'd like to keep the maybes out of this document.

-## All Webpages
+## 🕸️ All Webpages

 ::: tip High-Quality Characteristics